freon-lunarion/pinBoard/README.md

 | /<post_id>/unlike/ | PUT      |    Remove a post from a user's favorite list |  -   |
 | /user/ | GET      |  Get top ten user data for leaderboard |  -   |

+### Issues

+The project is rendered best on Chrome.
+Small displaying issues may occur on Safari or Firefox.

 # Reference Documents
 *Python3 & pip*